alx-askw/music-interface/DoD.md

 - Write documentation
 - Remove storeCurrentImage functions as they are now obsolete
 - Clean code for DoD
+  - Make the code more modular
+  - Single responsibility functions

 ### Beyond 1.0